Three small breakings, several quality-of-life additions, and a new lifetime model for products. Most integrations

 4. images replaces imageUrls

-imageUrls: string[] still works in v1 but is deprecated; it will be removed in v2.
-The new shape lets URLs and multipart uploads mix in the same payload.
+The alpha’s imageUrls: string[] was deprecated in v1 and removed in 1.4.0; sending it now fails validation.
+The images shape lets URLs and multipart uploads mix in the same payload.

 Behaviour changes (non-breaking, but visible)